nevrome/bleiglas/README.md

     Total container volume    : 2.77155e+18
     Total V. cell volume      : 2.77168e+18

-The output of voro++ is highly customizable, but structurally complex.
-I focussed on the edges of the resulting 3D polygons and wrote a parser function `bleiglas::read_polygon_edges()` that can transform it to a tidy data.frame with the coordinates (x, y, z) of the start (a) and end point (b) of each polygon edge.
+It then produces an output file (`*.vol`) that can contain all sorts of geometry information for the calculated 3D polygons.
+I focussed on the edges of the polygons and wrote a parser function `bleiglas::read_polygon_edges()` that can transform the complex voro++ output to a tidy data.frame with six columns: the coordinates (x, y, z) of the start (a) and end point (b) of each polygon edge.

 ``` r
 polygon_edges <- bleiglas::read_polygon_edges(raw_voro_output)